-If you want to keep the relief of having free psoas muscles, there's something you'll want to do to integrate the change.
+If you want to keep the relief of free psoas muscles, there's something you need to do: integrate the change.

-"Integrate the change" means alter the rest of your movement habits to fit with and support having free psoas muscles.
+"Integrate the change" means bring the rest of your movement coordination in line with having free psoas muscles.
 To understand what that means, recognize that your entire way of moving has been adapted to having tight psoas muscles (and the symptoms that accompany tight psoas muscles -- groin pain, altered walking patterns, altered pelvic position and altered balance).
 That means you have muscle/movement memory in all of your other movements that is still fitted to having tight psoas muscles -- muscle movement memory that will call the old pattern of having tight psoas muscles back into existence -- unless changed.

 - pelvic twist